 In the hours I spent tiling, I had plenty of time to think about many things.

-I decided to not only continue sharing tutorials about each of the projects, but also a complete behind the scenes.
-I think it will be entertaining to watch the room evolve.
-So be sure to follow me on your favorite social media or subscribe to my blog feed here.
+I decided to not only continue sharing tutorials about each of the projects, but you can see a complete behind-the-scenes video here.
+Be sure to follow me on your favorite social media or subscribe to my blog feed here.

 Oh, and in case you missed my mini-reveal last week, here’s a look inside the water closet.